Home About & Contact

 If you love chasing waterfalls, you’ll definitely want to add Ruby Falls to your list!

-Ruby Falls is a very popular attraction for all ages.
-Multiple generations of families have come back to experience the natural beauty together with the next generation.
+Ruby Falls is a top-rated attraction for all ages.
+Multiple generations of families return to Ruby Falls to experience the natural beauty with the next generation.

 Temperatures in the cave are around 60 degrees year-round so you might want to pack a jacket depending on when you visit.

-Your adventure starts by descending 26 stories in a glass front elevator, which is the tallest elevator shaft in Chattanooga.
+Your adventure starts by descending 26 stories inside a glass front elevator.
+It’s the tallest elevator shaft in Chattanooga.
 The elevator goes really fast in case that’s a concern.

-One of the guides shared that most guests who are uncomfortable in tight spaces determine if they can handle the narrow cavern trail within moments of exiting the elevator.
+One of the guides shared that guests uncomfortable in tight spaces will determine if they can handle the narrow cavern trail within moments of exiting the elevator.
 (Everyone in our group was fine without any issues.)

-All visitors at Ruby Falls must take a guided tour to the falls.
+All visitors to Ruby Falls must take a guided tour of the falls.
 Your guide will share more about the cave and point out unique formations along the way to the falls.

 One of the wonderful things about this tour is the sense of humor found in many of the rock formation’s names.